-Project outreach staff provide food, drink, clothing, transportation, and hygiene products to prevent malnutrition and ill-health, and referrals to shelter or safe and stable housing, while building trust with the youth they encounter on the street.
+Project outreach staff provide food, drink, clothing, transportation, and hygiene products to prevent malnutrition and ill-health, and referrals to emergency shelter, while building trust with the youth they encounter on the street.
 Project outreach staff build rapport to identify youth who are at-risk of being or are victims of sexual trafficking, commercial sexual exploitation, sexual abuse, labor trafficking, and other forms of victimization.
 SOP staff provide valuable information to youth in case of potential trafficking or life-threatening situations (e.g., the National Suicide Hotline, National Runaway Safeline, National Human Trafficking Hotline, and National Domestic Violence Hotline).